-Resident System Process: A process that is made part of MP/M-86 during system generation.
-An RSP can be associated with a queue that can be accessed by a command keyword.
-The file containing the code may be stored on disk as a file of type RSP.
+Resident System Process: A process that is made part of MP/M II during system generation.
+An RSP can be associated with a queue that can be accessed by a command keyword, but does not exist on disk as a command file.